yiskang/aps-revit-ifc-exporter-appbundle/README.md

 1. **APS Account**: Learn how to create a APS Account, activate subscription and create an app at [this tutorial](https://aps.autodesk.com/tutorials).
 2. **Visual Studio 2019 and later** (Windows).
-3. **Revit 2021 and later**: required to compile changes into the plugin
+3. **Revit 2021 and later**: required to compile changes into the plugin.

 ## Design Automation Setup